UnrefinedBrain/vue-upgrade-tool/README.md

 WIP codemod built on vue-metamorph to upgrade Vue 2 projects to Vue 3.

 It will upgrade JS/TS files, SFCs, and unit tests.

+> [!IMPORTANT]
-Results are not guaranteed to be perfect!
+> Results are not guaranteed to be perfect!
+Please manually verify every single change this tool made.
 There very well may be edge cases I missed.
 Please open an issue if you spot something it did wrong!

 ## Vue